 Rhode Island Catfish Fishing

-All about fishing for white catfish in Rhode Island.
+All about fishing for white catfish in RI.

-The Rhode Island state record white catfish was caught from Tiogue Lake.
-Beach Pond and Woonasquatucket Reservoir are other major lakes with significant populations of catfish.
-Some rivers and ponds also offer catfish fishing in RI.
+several lakes, including Beach Pond, Tiogue Lake and Woonasquatucket Reservoir are bodies of water with significant populations of catfish.
+Some rivers and ponds also offer catfish fishing opportunities.